Low overhead by default

 Use Mac App Store updates on macOS App Store installs, or the in-app/direct updater on script installs.

-yanklog intentionally uses a simple trust model: local-only data, encryption at rest, and explicit user controls.
+yanklog uses a simple trust model: local-only data, encryption at rest, and explicit user controls.
+The Linux app and shared Rust core are open source under MIT; the macOS app, website, and release infrastructure remain proprietary.

 Your clipboard history remains on your machine and is never uploaded.